An all-hands meeting is generally an organization-wide business meeting in which an executive report is made to employees and stakeholders.

-Enabling employees to express their opinions is one more way of making employees love effective all hands meeting.
+Enabling employees to express their opinions is one more way of making employees love effective all-hands meetings.
 It’s important that they believe that their voices are heard.

 Live polls can be a great solution to quickly identify attendees’ opinions on various issues.
 Swift Polling is a quick and easy tool for that too, as it enables to create and conduct polls in minutes.

-After signing up on Swift website, a speaker should create a multiple choice question.
-During the meeting employees can participate through web or sms poll.
-In the first case they should access a web polling widget by visiting swiftpolling.com and type the event code.
-They will then see the question and the options, and will be able to vote by tapping on one of the options.
-In case of sms poll employees should send text to vote.
+After signing up on the Swift website, a speaker should create a multiple-choice question.
+During the meeting, employees can participate through web or SMS poll.
+In the first case, they should access a web polling widget by visiting swiftpolling.com and type the event code.
+They will then see the question and the options and will be able to vote by tapping on one of the options.
+In the case of SMS, poll employees should send a text to vote.

 After voting, employees will be shown the poll results updated in real-time.